Skip to contents

 Description

 The genetic algorithm is designed to optimize wind farms of any shape.
 It requires a predefined number of turbines, a uniform rotor radius and an average wind speed per wind direction.
-It can include a terrain effect model, which downloads an ‘SRTM’ elevation model and a ‘Corine Land Cover’ raster automatically.
-The elevation model is used to find mountains and valleys and to adjust the wind speeds accordingly by ‘wind multipliers’ and to determine the air densities at rotor heights.
-The land cover raster with an additional elevation roughness value is used to re-evaluate the surface roughness and to individually determine the wake-decay constant for each turbine.
+It can include a terrain effect model, which requires an elevation raster and a surface roughness raster.
+The elevation data is used to find mountains and valleys and to adjust the wind speeds accordingly by ‘wind multipliers’ and to determine the air densities at rotor heights.
+The surface roughness raster with an additional elevation roughness value is used to re-evaluate the surface roughness and to individually determine the wake-decay constant for each turbine.

 Since version 1.1, hexagonal grid cells are possible, with their center points being possible locations for wind turbines.
 Furthermore, rasters can be included, which contain information on the Weibull parameters.
 For Austria this data is already included in the package.